raj03kumar/Data-Structures-and-Algorithm/README.md

 INSERTION SORT: insert an element from unsorted array to its correct position in sorted array.
 And the first element is considered to be the sorted array. then we check it with the just next element. and so on. if we find any element greater then we put it in its correct place in the sorted array. first for loop and then while iteration because we have to shift all the elements.(while is a type of recursion). this is easy but remember it.

+GOOD ALGORITHMS:

 Q. Max element till i in an array: o(n) traverse the array and store the maximum till that number.

-Number of subarray in an array of n elements is = nC2 + n =n*(n+1)/2 subsequences of array: means numbers of array in same order of index but any index can be missed, but the main point is the order of index always remains same.
+-> Number of subarray in an array of n elements is = nC2 + n =n*(n+1)/2
+subsequences of array: means numbers of array in same order of index but any index can be missed, but the main point is the order of index always remains same.
 12345 is the array then 245 can be a subsequence. number of subsequence in an array of n elemnts in 2^n.